liquicode/liquicodejs/docs/liquicodejs.md

 <details>
 <summary>
 <strong>
-Schema.CoerceValue( Value, Schema, ThrowsErrors ) - Attempt to coerce the Value parameter to match the Schema's type.
+Schema.CoerceValue( Value, Schema, ThrowErrors ) - Attempt to coerce the Value parameter to match the Schema's type.
 </strong>
 </summary>

->## Function: CoerceValue( Value, Schema, ThrowsErrors )
+>## Function: CoerceValue( Value, Schema, ThrowErrors )
 >
 > Attempt to coerce the Value parameter to match the Schema's type.
 >